dergigi/dergigi.github.io/collections/bitcoin/_posts/2022-04-03-inalienable-property-rights.md

 If we want this ledger to be trustworthy, it needs to be *public* and *auditable*.
-Further, we need strong assurances of *authenticity*, i.e., we need to be able to *trustlessly verify* that nobody tempered with past records and that the records are not made up.
+Further, we need strong assurances of *authenticity*, i.e., we need to be able to *trustlessly verify* that nobody tampered with past records and that the records are not made up.
 That\'s why we need the [costly signal](https://reyify.com/blog/pow-a-pictorial-essay) of proof-of-work: to create a past that is unfathomably expensive to fake.
 You are bound